Deterministic Quantum Communication Between Fixed-Frequency Superconducting Qubits via Broadband Resonators: Experimental details

 \subsection{Qubit population after photon emission}

-Figure~\ref{fig:qubitpop}(a) shows the qubit population dynamics during the $\ket{f0}$--$\ket{g1}$ photon-emission pulse for both devices.
+Figure~\ref{fig:qubitpop}(c) shows the qubit population dynamics during the $\ket{f0}$--$\ket{g1}$ photon-emission pulse for both devices.
 We see that the final $\ket{g}$-state population $P_g$ differs between devices: the sender reaches $P_g=0.95\text{--}0.97$, while the receiver achieves only $P_g=0.85\text{--}0.9$.
 Since $P_g$ corresponds to the photon-emission efficiency, this imbalance must be accounted for when estimating photon loss.

 To investigate the deviation at the receiver, we perform single-shot measurements following photon-emission process.
-Figure~\ref{fig:qubitpop}(b) reveals that while most population resides in $\ket{g}$, residual population persists in the $\ket{e}$ region and in a region corresponding to the $\ket{f}$ and higher states.
+We note that these measurements were performed during a separate cooldown from the main quantum communication experiments.
+Figure~\ref{fig:qubitpop}(d) reveals that, while most population resides in $\ket{g}$, residual population persists in the $\ket{e}$ region and in a region corresponding to the $\ket{f}$ and higher states.
 Here, our three-state classification assigns all population in the states at or above $\ket{f}$ to a single category, preventing distinction between these levels.

 To confirm leakage in $\ket{f}$, we apply active-reset pulses~\cite{magnard_fast_2018} to return the populations in $\ket{e}$ and $\ket{f}$ to $\ket{g}$ before measurement.
-Figure~\ref{fig:qubitpop}(c) shows that the population remains in the $\ket{f}$-and-above region after reset, confirming leakage to states above $\ket{f}$.
+Figure~\ref{fig:qubitpop}(e) shows that the population remains in the $\ket{f}$-and-above region after reset, confirming leakage to states above $\ket{f}$.
 The leakage population exhibits temporal fluctuations, with values ranging from 0.03 to 0.1.
 The origin of this leakage remains unclear, though possible mechanisms include higher-order transitions or coupling to spurious modes during the emission process~\cite{dai_spectroscopy_2025}.